Pupil premium grant expenditure: report to parents 2018/19

 - A SENC0 Assistant has been recruited to oversee the running of the Social Skills and Theraplay groups.
 She also manages the day to day running of the Speech and Language provision and gives on the job training to members of the Pupil Support Team (£10000 40% of salary)

 - A part-time librarian has been maintained to ensure that the school library is always an ordered, well stocked and welcoming place for all the children but particularly for those who don’t normally have the chance to visit a library.
 All the children are able to visit the library every week and borrow books to take home.
 The librarian also runs book clubs and hears particular children read.
-The library is now open before school so that parents can visit with their children and at lunchtime where it has become a haven for those children who just need to escape the bustle of a busy classroom and find a quiet place to read. (£6000)
+The library is now open before school so that parents can visit with their children and at lunchtime where it has become a haven for those children who just need to escape the bustle of a busy playground and find a quiet place to read. (£6000)

 - The school buys in additional time from an Educational Psychologist to assess the learning needs of some disadvantaged children to ensure that the additional provisions they receive are appropriate and the staff running them have the necessary training and expertise required. (£6000)